GateNLP/neural-indexer/README.md

 This can all be avoided if you search the Elastic index via its API, so we would suggest using that for any serious searching.
 </blockquote>
 </details>

+## Usage & Copyright
+If you use this software in your research or work, please let me know at [frheppell1@sheffield.ac.uk](mailto:frheppell1@sheffield.ac.uk).
+Contributions are welcome, please make a pull request.

+> Copyright (C) 2023-23 Freddy Heppell and The University of Sheffield.
+>
+> This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+>
+>This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.
+> You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.